Miloš Parandilović

-Miloš Parandilović (Милош Парандиловић; born 26 March 1989) is a politician in Serbia.
-He was elected to the National Assembly of Serbia in the 2022 Serbian parliamentary election as a candidate of the Movement for the Restoration of the Kingdom of Serbia (Pokret obnove Kraljevine Srbije, POKS).
-He is now the leader of the New Face of Serbia.
+Miloš Parandilović (Милош Парандиловић; born 26 March 1989) is a Serbian politician.
+He was elected to the National Assembly of Serbia in the 2022 Serbian parliamentary election as a candidate of the Movement for the Restoration of the Kingdom of Serbia (POKS).
+He is now the leader of the New Face of Serbia (NLS).

 Early life and private career

 Parandilović was born in Priboj, in what was then the Socialist Republic of Serbia in the Socialist Federal Republic of Yugoslavia.
 He was raised in the community and attended business and technical college in nearby Užice.
 He is a specialist professional civil engineer.

 Politician

 Municipal politics

-Parandilović joined the Serbian Renewal Movement (Srpski pokret obnove, SPO) in 2007.
-This party contested the 2012 Serbian local elections in Priboj on the electoral list of the Democratic Party (Demokratska stranka, DS), and Parandilović was included on the list in the twentieth position.
+Parandilović joined the Serbian Renewal Movement (SPO) in 2007.
+This party contested the 2012 Serbian local elections in Priboj on the electoral list of the Democratic Party (DS), and Parandilović was included on the list in the twentieth position.
 The list won five seats, and he was not immediately elected.
 He was, however, awarded a mandate on 7 June 2013 as the replacement for another party member.
-He initially served in a parliamentary group with the DS but later joined the group of the Serbian Progressive Party (Srpska napredna stranka, SNS).
+He initially served in a parliamentary group with the DS but later joined the group of the Serbian Progressive Party (SNS).

 The SPO ran on the SNS's coalition list the 2016 local elections in Priboj.
 Parandilović received the thirty-fifth position on the list and was not re-elected when it won a narrow majority victory with twenty-two out of forty-one seats.

 In 2017, a group of SPO members opposed to Vuk Drašković's continued leadership left the party and founded the POKS.
 Parandilović joined the new party and later appeared in the fourth position on its list in the 2018 Belgrade City Assembly election.
 The list did not cross the electoral threshold to win representation in the assembly.

 Parandilović was given the tenth position on the POKS's For the Kingdom of Serbia list in the 2020 Serbian parliamentary election.
 This list also fell below the electoral threshold.
 His name appeared on the POKS's list in Priboj in the concurrent 2020 local elections, although he was not himself a candidate.